The Bangles: Career peak (1984–1989)

 The band had another hit with a cover of Simon & Garfunkel's "A Hazy Shade of Winter" (1987) from the soundtrack of the film Less than Zero.
 The song reached number 2 in February 1988.

-The album Everything (1988) was produced by Davitt Sigerson, as the band had a negative reaction to working with David Kahne on Different Light.
+The album Everything (1988) was produced by Davitt Sigerson, as the band had had a negative reaction to working with David Kahne on Different Light.
 It was another multiplatinum hit and included the top-five hit "In Your Room", as well as their biggest-selling single "Eternal Flame".
 Co-writer Billy Steinberg came up with the title after Hoffs told him about the band's recent trip to Memphis, Tennessee, where they visited Graceland, Elvis Presley's estate.
 An eternal flame is maintained at Presley's grave, but it had gone out on the day of their visit, and its clear plastic enclosure was flooded.
 They asked what was in the box and were told, "That's the eternal flame."

 The single became their biggest worldwide hit and the biggest single by an all-female band in history.
 Hoffs was naked when she recorded the song, convinced by Sigerson that Olivia Newton-John got her amazing performances by recording everything naked.
 Hoffs said she felt it was like 'skinny dipping' and recorded most of the rest of the album naked.

-Breakup (1989)
+Disbandment (1989)

 Friction arose among band members after music industry media began singling out Hoffs as the lead singer of the group.
 In fact, singing duties on the band's albums were divided among the band's members, each of whom wrote or co-wrote songs.
 The band broke up in 1989.

 Hoffs began a solo career and Vicki Peterson toured as a member of the Continental Drifters and as a fill-in member of the Go-Go's.
+Michael Steele joined a band that did not last long called Crash Wisdom, in which she performed songs such as "Nickel Romeo" and "Between the Two" which both would later be used for the Bangles's 2003 reunion album Doll Revolution.